ZichengQu/test/README.md

 Confluence wiki

 ### Project website - Do you have a web site?
 If no, did you reserve a and would like you to have a website created?
-We have reserved a domain name (https://github.com/OpenDataology/OpenDataology/blob/main/CODE_OF_CONDUCT.md).
+No, we have researved a domain name (OpenDataology.com).
 However, we haven't created a website yet.
 We will create the website in the near future.

 ### Project governance - Do you have a working governance model for project?
 Please provide URL to where it is documented, typically GOVERNANCE.md.
 Yes.
 Our governance model can be found here: https://github.com/OpenDataology/OpenDataology/blob/main/GOVERNANCE.md